Transfer Entropy and Flow of Information in Two-Skyrmion System: Information-theoretical analysis using entropic quantities

 In this section, we analyze the motions of the two skyrmions using entropic quantities to investigate the nature of the transfer entropy.
 Let $X_t, Y_t$ be the stochastic variables of the skyrmion $X$ and $Y$ at time $t$, respectively.
 The Shannon entropy of skyrmion $X$ at time $t$ is written as

 which quantifies the randomness of the position of the skyrmion $X$.
 Similarly, we can calculate the conditional Shannon entropy between $X_t$ and $Y_{t-\Delta t}$ using

 Fig.~\ref{fig:ShannonMI}(a) illustrates the time evolution of Shannon entropy $H(X_t)$ in units of $\ln{4}$ for various interaction ranges $\xi$.
-The black, red, blue, green, and yellow curves correspond to ranges $\xi/\xi_0 = 2.0, 2.5, 3.0, 3.5$, and $4.0$, respectively, while the gray dots represent the case of a free skyrmion (no interaction).
+In addition to the results of $\xi/\xi_0 = 2, 2.5, 3, 3.5, 4$, we present the case of a free skyrmion (no interaction).
 The box size is fixed at $d/R=5.78$.
 Due to symmetry, $H(X_t) = H(Y_t)$.
 In all cases, the Shannon entropy converges to the equilibrium state ($H=\ln{4}$) for $t > 800 \, \mathrm{ns}$.
-The skyrmion-skyrmion interaction delays relaxation to the equilibrium state, thus cases with longer interaction range $\xi$ are slower in reaching equilibrium.
+The skyrmion--skyrmion interaction delays relaxation to the equilibrium state, thus cases with longer interaction range $\xi$ are slower in reaching equilibrium.

 To quantify the correlation between the two skyrmions, we used the mutual information